gushakov/axon-zeebe/README.md

 Running
 ---

-Standard Docker setup.
+Build with `mvn package`.
+Run `docker-compose build`.
 Run `docker-compose up` and wait until the workflow is deployed.

 - http://localhost:8080/views/workflows should have the deployed workflow in the Zeebe's simple monitor
-- http://localhost:8081/swagger-ui.html should have Swagger API (work in progress...)
+- http://localhost:8081/swagger-ui.html should have Swagger API
+- http://localhost:8081/h2-console should have access to H2 database

 Copyright disclaimer
 ---